The Living Heart of Transylvania

 Hike in the Oriental Carpathians, where bear, wolf and chamois still roam free.
-In the afternoon, take a 4x4 to the bear hide.
-It is not uncommon to see half-a-dozen brown bears.
+In the afternoon, take a 4x4 to a bear hide.
+It is not uncommon to see half-a-dozen brown bears in the course of a session.
 The Carpathians are home to the largest concentration of brown bear in Europe.
 Return to town where a dinner by a bonfire awaits.
-A gipsy band might just drop by…
+A gypsy band might just drop by!

-Discover the impressive architecture in Brasov.
+Discover the impressive architecture of Brasov.
 The Black Church is the largest Gothic monument in the region.
 Then visit Sinaia, where Peles Castle guards the mountain pass between Transylvania and Wallachia.
-End the day with a private, after-hours visit to Bran Castle.
-The castle is often —though imprecisely— associated with Dracula’s myth.
-It is a gorgeous site nevertheless and houses a large show of art collected by Queen Marie, the last Queen of Romania.
+End the day with a private after-hours visit to Bran Castle.
+The castle is often —though imprecisely— associated with Dracula’s legend.
+It is a gorgeous site nevertheless, and houses a large show of art collected by Queen Marie, the last Queen of Romania.

-Transfer back to Sibius and board your flight.
-Rather than leaving another country, it seems that you are exiting a world that in every other place apart from Transylvania, only exists in faerie.
+Transfer back to Sibius to catch your flight back home.
+Rather than leaving a place, it seems that you are exiting a world that, apart from Transylvania, only exists in faerie.